-4. Stick to low-impact, light cardio.
-And not very much of it.
+3. Stick to low-impact, light cardio.
 Cardio gets your blood flowing so that your muscles are receiving more oxygen, which promotes muscle growth.
-But don't do much of it: You should always be lifting more often than doing cardio if you want to increase your muscle mass.
-A good plan to stick to is strength training three times a week, and one day of light, low-impact cardio—no six-mile runs.
-Think about a long-distance runner's body (very lean, low body fat) compared to a sprinter's body (more muscular).
-Also don't do cardio before your strength training session if you do choose to do them on the same day.
-This will fatigue your muscles, and you'll sacrifice form and increase risk of injury.
+But you don’t need much of it.
+A good plan?
+Stick to is strength training three times a week and one day of light, low-impact cardio.
+Think about a long-distance runner's body (very lean) compared to a sprinter's body (more muscular).
+Also, don't do cardio before your strength training session if you do choose to do them on the same day.
+This will likely fatigue your muscles and you could sacrifice form and increase risk of injury.
 (Related: Does It Matter What Order You Perform Exercises In a Workout?)

 Water matters, too!
-Aim to drink half of your bodyweight in ounces of water daily so your muscles stay full and saturated.
+Aim to drink half of your body weight in ounces of water daily so that your muscles stay full and saturated.

-3. Sleep.
-This is where the magic *really* happens (in fact, it could be the absolute best thing you can do for a better body).
-After a workout, your muscles use the nutrients and water you've ingested during the day, and will work during your sleep to build and grow your muscles.
-So don't skimp!
+2. Sleep!
+Your bed is where the magic *really* happens (in fact, it could be the absolute best thing you can do for a better body).
+After a workout, your muscles use the nutrients and water you've ingested during the day and will work during your sleep to build and grow your muscles.

 According to Avellino, our human growth hormone levels are highest when we are asleep.
 "Many studies suggest an association between a lack of sleep and high cortisol levels," she explains.
 "Cortisol is a catabolic hormone that is linked with stress and can break down muscle tissue."
 So don't skimp on shuteye.